rafaelherik/python-api-in-containers/SOLUTION.md

   CRITICAL  0
 ```

-Stills there some work to remediate Medium and Low vulnerabilites, but I would like to add this step as it's a important check when containerizing applications.
+There is ongoing work to remediate Medium and Low vulnerabilities, underscoring the importance of this step in containerizing applications.

-To build and check the vunerabilities I've used docker locally.
-There is some tools like [trivy](https://trivy.dev) that has more scan capabilities.
+To build and check vulnerabilities, I utilized Docker locally.
+Tools like [trivy](https://trivy.dev) offer more extensive scanning capabilities.

 To get an overview of the vulnerabilites: